skip to main content

 From a wider perspective, incorporating local features in a design makes for more authentic spaces, spaces that truly belong to a specific place.
 And one could even argue that learning to design spaces with a strong local identity could teach us humans something about how to live more gracefully on this planet…

-Contemporary corridor with stone-covered wall.
+Corridor with stone-covered wall.

 Credit: Makhno Studio